ComputeCanada/hss24/content/certificate.md

 **Duration**: 30 minutes

-**Description**: Did you know that you can count your participation in the Alliance HSS Winter Workshop series towards the The Canadian Certificate in Digital Humanities/Certificat canadien en Humanités Numériques (cc:DH/HN)?
+**Description**: Did you know that you can count your participation in the Alliance HSS Winter Workshop series towards the The Canadian Certificate in Digital Humanities (cc:DH/HN)?

 This session will explain how to earn a cc:DH/HN certificate, and how to become a partner organization.
 This